 - What clothes are available through Prime Wardrobe?

-How Does Prime Wardrobe Work?
+How Does Amazon Prime Wardrobe Work?

 Prime Members can peruse a variety of brands of clothing, choosing up to eight items (and a minimum requirement of three) for Amazon direct shipping delivered directly to their door.